Toric vector bundles and parliaments of polytopes: Overview of Results

-The discrete geometry within the parliament of polytopes nevertheless captures the positivity of jets and, capitalizing on this, we discover that several forms of higher-order positivity are equivalent for toric vector bundles.
-This conspicuously violates the generic prediction.
-To be more precise, a vector bundle $\sE$ separates $k$-jets for $k \in \NN$ if, for every closed point $x \in X$ with maximal ideal $\mathfrak{m}_x \subseteq \sO_X$, the natural map $H^0(X, \sE) \to H^0(X, \sE \otimes_{\sO_X} \sO_X / \mathfrak{m}_x^{k+1})$ is surjective; \S\ref{sub:jets} develops and generalizes these ideas.
-Theorem~\ref{thm:kjet}, which we regard as a higher-order enhancement of Theorem~\ref{thm:main1}, establishes that a toric vector bundle $\sE$ separates $k$-jets if and only if certain edges in the parliament of polytopes have length at least $k$.
+The discrete geometry within the parliament of polytopes nevertheless captures the positivity of jets.
+In contrast with the conventional wisdom, several forms of higher-order positivity are equivalent for toric vector bundles.
+A vector bundle $\cE$ separates $\ell$-jets for $\ell \in \NN$ if, for every closed point $x \in X$ with maximal ideal $\mathfrak{m}_x \subseteq \cO_X$, the natural map $H^0(X, \cE) \to H^0(X, \cE \otimes_{\cO_X} \cO_X / \mathfrak{m}_x^{\ell+1})$ is surjective; see Section~\ref{sec:jets}.
+As an enhancement of Theorem~\ref{thm:main1}, Theorem~\ref{thm:kjet} establishes that a toric vector bundle $\cE$ separates $\ell$-jets if and only if certain edges in the polytopes of the parliament have normalized length at least $\ell$.
 This leads to the following equivalences.

-\begin{theorem} A toric vector bundle $\sE$ separates $k$-jets if and only if it is $k$-jet ample.
-Moreover, $\sE$ separates $1$-jets if and only if it is very ample. \end{theorem}
+\begin{theorem} A toric vector bundle $\cE$ separates $\ell$-jets if and only if it is $\ell$-jet ample.
+Moreover, a toric vector bundle $\cE$ separates $1$-jets if and only if it is very ample. \end{theorem}

-In contrast with arbitrary vector bundles on a smooth projective variety, we see that these versions of positivity coincide for toric vector bundles.
-In addition, we recover the main theorems from \cite{DiRocco} by specializing to line bundles.
+Unlike arbitrary vector bundles on a smooth projective variety, these versions of positivity coincide for toric vector bundles.
+Specializing to line bundles, we recover the main theorems in \cite{DiRocco}.
+We also obtain a polyhedral characterization for very ampleness; see Corollary~\ref{cor:very}.